-Are you looking for a family dog that is loyal, intelligent, sturdy and has a personality that you will respect and admire?
-If so, the miniature schnauzer is the dog for your family!
+Are you looking for a family dog that is loyal, intelligent, sturdy, and has a personality that you will respect and admire?
+If so, the Miniature Schnauzer is the dog for your family!

-Miniature Schnauzers are smart, easy to train, and loyal little dogs that make excellent family pets.
+Miniature Schnauzers are intelligent, easy to train, and loyal little dogs that make excellent family pets.
 They are not usually aggressive but will protect their buddies.
 They love attention and will cuddle with you on the couch.

 Miniature Schnauzers Have Great Personalities

-Miniature Schnauzers Do Need Grooming
+Miniature Schnauzers Need Grooming

 Miniature Schnauzers Are Good Watchdogs

 They are watchdogs, not guard dogs.
 Due to their smaller size, they are not very intimidating dogs.
-Also, they are not really aggressive.
+Also, they are not aggressive.
 Once the alert barking is over, they are usually very friendly to the newcomer.

 Miniature Schnauzers Are Easy To Train